ARCHERY GB PRIVACY NOTICES

 - You have a right to request a copy of the personal information we hold about you.
 We require you to prove your identity with two pieces of approved identification.
-Please address requests to the Data Protection Officer and we will respond within one month, of receipt of your written request and confirmed ID.
+Please address requests to the Data Protection Champion and we will respond within one month, of receipt of your written request and confirmed ID.
 Please provide as much information as possible about the nature of your contact with us to help us locate your records.
 This request is free of charge unless the request is manifestly unfounded or excessive.

 Changes to this notice and the way we treat personal information

 We may update the terms of this privacy notice at any time, so please do check it from time to time.

 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address you have provided to us or by placing a prominent notice on our Website.
 By continuing to use our Website you will be deemed to have accepted such changes.

 The Data Protection Champion is the first point of contact regarding any enquires arising from this Privacy Notice.
 Where possible, please raise all enquires in writing.

 If you are unhappy with our work or something that we have done or failed to do, please inform us in writing.
 Archery GB will acknowledge receipt of all complaints and will endeavour to investigate the complaint within 15 working days

 All complaints should be sent to: